 Evolution at play at local range boundaries

-What ecological and evolutionary factors limit local species distributions?
+Management of species concurrent with global change requires understanding of how shifting environmental constraints, dispersal limitation, and biotic interactions yield alterations in species distributions.
+Local range boundaries provide tractable settings for experimental range perturbation to assess how ecological and evolutionary factors yield distributions.
 Patchy annual grassland plant populations are easily identified in rangeland landscapes and can shift or appear in relatively constant locations from year to year.
 These range boundaries present excellent opportunities to examine local constraints on populations over short spatial and temporal scales.
 Maureen Stanton and I, in the Department of Evolution and Ecology at UC Davis, are examining the local scale ecological and evolutionary constraints on the distribution of the annual plant Gilia tricolor, or Bird’s eye, at the McLaughlin Natural Reserve in the California Coast Range.
 We aim to understand how environmental and genetic factors affect local expansion of plant species’ ranges, including how range expansion in plants may be influenced by adaptation and by dispersal of dormant seeds beyond those boundaries.
 Understanding the mechanisms that control species’ range boundaries, be they local or regional, is important to understanding the spread of invasive species, the limitations of native species, and the potential changes in range distributions that is likely under climate change forecasts.
 We are also working with collaborator Richard Gomulkiewicz at Washington State University to develop theoretical models based on our field data to explore the role that seed dormancy plays in setting this local population boundary.

-In a paper published this month (Moore and Stanton 2014), we show that conservation of a local range boundary of the annual plant Gilia tricolor is fostered by both spatial and temporal variation in selection.
+In Moore and Stanton 2014 we show that conservation of a local range boundary of the annual plant Gilia tricolor is fostered by both spatial and temporal variation in selection.
 Our next manuscript, now in prep, explores whether or not seeds are able to predict the quality of microsites for reproduction.
 I’ll be talking on this paper at the Ecological Society of America Meetings in August 2014 here in Sacramento.

 Are grassland annual forbs limited by dispersal?
 Available habitat?
 Or both?